 There are only 5 basic ingredients in a Reuben but there is nothing basic about the taste of this delicious, filling sandwich.
 Here is the breakdown of what you need to get.

 - Rye bread

 These are the ingredients for a classic Reuben sandwich.
 You can certainly substitute some of the ingredients and make a variation of the classic sandwich.
 The important thing is to pile ’em on and make a thick sandwich.

 Check out our printable recipe card below but first, here is a breakdown.

-- Add a generous layer of thin slices of corned beef to one slice of bread
+- Add a generous layer of thin slices of corned beef to one slice of bread.

-- Cover the cheese with tangy sauerkraut
+- Cover the corned beef with tangy sauerkraut.

-- Brush the outside of the bread with melted butter
+- Brush the outside of the bread with melted butter.

 - Place sandwich in a preheated hot skillet and cook each side until golden.